aesthytik/redux-thunk-example/README.md

 ```

-The first 2 action creators will receive a bool as an parameter and they will return an object with that bool value and
+The first 2 action creators will receive a bool as a parameter and they will return an object with that bool value and
 the corresponding type.

 The last one will be called after the fetching was successful and will receive the fetched items as an parameter.
 This
 action creator will return an object with a property called `items` that will receive as value the array of items which
 were passed as an argument.
-Instead if `items: items`, we can write just `items`, using an ES6 syntactic sugar called
+Instead if `items: items`, we can just write `items`, using an ES6 syntactic sugar called
 [property shorthand](http://es6-features.org/#PropertyShorthand).